 This fungal medication is available in both capsule and tablet form and is taken daily for three to eighteen months.
 These are also often taken on a pulse dosing schedule.

 This fungal medication is often recommended twice daily until the infection is non existent.
 The treatment time is approximately 12 to 18 months.
-The treatment period is sometimes extended if the physician wants to prevent the infection from recurring.
+The treatment period is sometimes extended if the physician wants to prevent the infection from reoccuring.

 Both oral azoles and terbinafine medications kill fungi that cause these infections.
 However, killing fungi can not guarantee growth of an infection free nail.
 Medications such as Griseofulvin that prevent fungal growth work much better at preventing infection in the future.

-Toenail fungus infections have a tendency to repeat, hence, the treatment has to be continued for days or months until the infected nail is completely replaced by a new non-infected nail.
-As a prevention measure, the toenail area should always be kept dry and clean always so that the infection does not recur.
+Summary: Toenail fungus infections have a tendency to repeat, hence, the treatment has to be continued for days or months until the infected nail is completely replaced by a new non-infected nail.
+As a preventative measure, the toenail area should always be kept dry and clean always so that the infection does not recur.